chandra9080962103/Custom-KRAKEN2-Database-Construction-and-MAG-Integration-for-Enhanced-Metasub-data-Classification/README.md

-# KRAKEN2 Custom Database and MAG Integration for Metagenomics

 This repository provides a workflow to build a custom KRAKEN2 database from completed genomes of Bacteria, Fungi, and Archaea (NCBI RefSeq), and to integrate Metagenome-Assembled Genomes (MAGs) derived from MetaSUB samples for improved metagenomic classification accuracy.

 ## Overview